 Work Release Program

 The Work Release Program allows qualified applicants with a jail sentence of less than 45 days to serve their sentence by providing labor to public work projects and charitable/nonprofit organizations in lieu of jail time.
 Each jail day converts into a minimum of eight hours and maximum of ten hours of manual labor on the program.
 Individuals are offered the option of providing meaningful labor to much needed community service projects, while being able to maintain present employment, family relations, and community ties.
 Those accepted on the program must commit to working a minimum of two days a week.
-Participants do not receive good time work time credits on the program.
+Participants receive good time work time credits on the program.

 Placer County Drug Court Program

 The Drug Court program is unique in that it offers a team approach to help individuals with drug addictions complete treatment, jail sentences, and help restore their lives.
 Upon conviction of a felony charge, if probation and the court permit, you may apply for the Drug Court program as an alternative to serving your entire sentence in jail.
 Upon successful completion of a 9-18 month program your sentence will be satisfied.
 This may also result in modification of others terms of probation.

 How does Drug Court Work:

 Applicants are assessed and once accepted into the program you will be assisted with obtaining an appropriate level of treatment and other services.
 Drug court is not easy and you should expect to be held accountable by the Drug Court judge for meeting your obligations to the court, community, yourself, and your family.
 Participants are regularly and randomly tested for drug use.
 You will be required to appear in court frequently so that the judge may review your progress and reward compliance or sanction negative behavior.